Professional Readiness Exam

-The Michigan Basic Skills Test/Professional Readiness Exam (#096) is a test of reading, mathematics, and writing skills required of all teaching candidates in Michigan.
-Beginning in October 2013, the Professional Readiness Examination will replace the Basic Skills test.
+Professional Readiness Exam (#096), formerly known as the Michigan Basic Skills Test, is a test of reading, mathematics, and writing skills required of all teaching candidates in Michigan.
 There are five paper-based testing dates each calendar year.
 Check online for the computer-based testing dates.
 Registration for the test must be completed several weeks in advance of the test date.

 Students preparing for Admission need to select a test date so that the results will be received prior to the admission deadline for the admission date you have selected.
-If you have any questions about the timing of your test date, you should contact the CSS Office.
+If you have any questions about the timing of your test date, you should contact the Center for Student Services' Office.

 Be certain to use the CMU Institution Code (07) to ensure results are sent to CMU.
 If CMU is not indicated as the receiving institution, the student will need to order a paper copy from the testing company that is to be sent directly to the Center for Student Services.
 MDE specifies that CMU is